Guyra Snowfalls

 the 9th was 4.4C.

-A severe cold front which passed through
+A severe cold front which passed through north-east

-and snow to higher parts of the Northern Tablelands.
-In Guyra
+higher parts of the Northern Tablelands.
+In Guyra there were a number of

-there were a number of showers of soft hail (often referred to as sago snow or
+showers of soft hail (often referred to as sago snow or sleet) throughout the

-sleet) throughout the day, however there was only one brief very light shower
+day, however there was only one brief very light shower of snow at around

-of snow at around 12.20pm when the temperature dropped to 0.5C.
-The maximum for
+12.20pm when the temperature dropped to 0.5C.
+The maximum for the day was 6.2C

-the day was 6.2C at 11am, however strong westerly winds kept the wind chill
+at 11am, however strong westerly winds kept the wind chill temperature to below

 9th-11th June